ryan-c-lewis/arlington-scavenger-hunt/README.md

-# arlington-scavenger-hunt
+# Arlington Scavenger Hunt - August 5, 2020

 RULES
-Everyone in your group (except the adult driver) must be in each picture You have to be standing outside the car for each picture Be back at the LaTours' (2410 Lakeside Drive) by the time limit.
-10 points deducted for each minute you're late Don't go inside any buildings
+Everyone in your group (except the adult driver) must be in each picture

+You have to be standing outside the car for each picture

+Be back at the LaTours' by the time limit.
+10 points deducted for each minute you're late

+Don't go inside any buildings